-The program utilizes a Performance Improvement Plan (PIP) to outline and document factual information specific to any violation (see PIP Form previously mentioned in Handbook).
+The program utilizes a Performance Improvement Plan (PIP) to outline and document factual/objective information specific to any violation (see PIP Form previously mentioned in Handbook).
 This process will be used for both the didactic and clinical education setting, allowing the student the opportunity to correct unacceptable behavior(s) or issue(s).
 Any violation of City College at MSUB policies, Program policies, student handbook expectations and policies, program attendance, or Clinical Site violations may be evaluated for disciplinary action at the discretion of but not limited to the Program Director, Program Faculty/Instructors, or Clinical Coordinators & Clinical Preceptors.
 An overview of the action in question will be discussed with the student and the student will be counseled on how to improve their performance.
 The student will be given the opportunity to receive any additional tools that the program can assist with to help resolve the issue.
 There will be a timeline in which the student will be given the opportunity to improve upon their performance and reevaluated for the event/violation.
+If at any time a Clinical Site makes a formal/written request to remove a student in the program from the clinical site due to patient safety issues/concerns, insubordination, unprofessional behavior, unethical misconduct, or violation of program and clinical policies and procedures, this will result in an immediate "F" for the clinical course associated and immediate dismissal from the program.
 The following will outline the chain of disciplinary actions and consequences taken in order of offense(s):

-1. First offense-Verbal Warning.

-- 2. Second offense-Performance Improvement Plan (PIP) with Timeline - 3.
+- 1. First offense-Verbal Warning. - 2.
+Second offense-Performance Improvement Plan (PIP) with Timeline - 3.
 Improvement within timeline-No further action required. - 4.
 Failure to improve within timeline-Write up with a full letter grade drop. - 5.
 Third offense- Additional write up (PIP) with one full letter grade drop and 1-week suspension from program.
 All time missed must be made up and coordinated with Program Director and Clinical Coordinator(s) and will not negatively impact the rest of the program cohort(s). - 6.
 Fourth offense- additional written documentation (PIP) with an automatic "F" in corresponding course in which the event occurred, which will result in dismissal of the program.